ahmedelshabasy7/Fire-Control-System/README.md

 Components :

 1.Arduino Nano:
-Acts as the central processing unit for the system.
-It processes input data and controls output devices.
+Acts as the central processing unit for the system and processes input data and controls output devices.

-2. LCD 16x2 Display:
+2.LCD 16x2 Display:
-Used to display system messages, alerts, or sensor readings.
+Used to display system messages,alerts, or sensor readings.

 3.Breadboard:
 Facilitates connections between components without soldering, enabling a flexible circuit setup.